 The CDP vs. DMP comparison breakdown

-The easiest way to make the CDP-vs.-DMP comparison is to break down how both platforms handle different essential marketing tasks.
-In other words, their core attributes.
+The easiest way to make the CDP-vs.-DMP comparison is to break down how both platforms handle different essential marketing and business tasks (i.e., their core attributes).

 Anonymous data management